yadayada/acd_cli/README.rst

         mount               mount the cloud drive at a local directory

 Please run ``acd_cli --help`` to get a current list of the available actions.
-You may also get a list of further arguments and their order of an action by calling ``acd_cli [action] --help``.
+A list of further arguments of an action and their order can be printed by calling ``acd_cli [action] --help``.

-You may provide most node arguments as a 22 character ID or a UNIX-style path.
+Most node arguments may be specified as a 22 character ID or a UNIX-style path.
 Trashed nodes' paths might not be able to be resolved correctly; use their ID instead.

 The number of concurrent transfers can be specified using the argument ``-x [no]``.